McAnswer19/beta-stratified-sampling/README.md

 2. Do several trial runs to compare the algorithm's performance against the Metropolis–Hastings algorithm on a known dirchlet distribution.

-3. Compute the Bayesian information criterion (BIC) for each cell as well as well as the overall tree.
+3. Compute the Bayesian information criterion (BIC) for each cell as well as the overall tree.
 It is likely that a little knowledge of information theory may make the difference in how expectations are calculated.